- BASIC DEFINITIONS

 Facebook, Twitter, VK etc.

 sources from which users visit website pages.
-It is not similar to Traffic sources, let’s take an example.
+There are two different ways our system uses to count this numbers.
+Let’s take an example for better understanding.
 You visit a website from Facebook.
 You go to one article, then to another one, then to the main page and then to another article.
-In this case all your 4 pageviews will be counted to google traffic in Traffic sources.
-But in the Source groups your first pageview will be counted as from Google, second will be counted to Other pages, the third also to Other pages, and the last one will go to Main page, because you went to the article from the Main page
+In this case all your 4 pageviews will be counted to google traffic in the "Sources" report.
+But in the Sources filter of your "Home" report the first pageview will be counted as from Google, second will be counted to Other pages, the third also to Other pages, and the last one will go to Main page, because you went to the article from the Main page.

 average time users spend on 1 page